Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Average log-density ratio for shape-constrained densities

-For the case when the density is unbounded and has an unbounded support, the corresponding literature on the rate of convergence of $S_{1n,k}$ is missing and we need some more novel extensions to tackle this problem.
-The approach we used here relies on the facts that (i) the MLE is bounded by $k$ times the inverse of the minimum order statistic and (ii) the right endpoint of its support being bounded by $k$ times the maximum order statistic; see the following Lemma \ref{lemma:k_monotone_bounded_in_prob} and Lemma \ref{lemma:bounds_on_kmonotone_support}, respectively.
+For the case where the density is unbounded and/or has an unbounded support, to the best of our knowledge, the corresponding literature on the rate of convergence of $S_{n,k}$ is lacking, since this class does not have a finite bracketing entropy in terms of the Hellinger distance \citep{gao2009rate}.
+Novel extensions are needed to address this problem.
+The approach we use here relies on the following facts about the NPMLE: (i) it is bounded by $k$ times the inverse of the minimum order statistic, and (ii) the right endpoint of its support is bounded by $k$ times the maximum order statistic; see Lemma \ref{lemma:k_monotone_bounded_in_prob} and Lemma \ref{lemma:bounds_on_kmonotone_support}, respectively.

 \begin{lemma} If $f_0 \in \mathcal{F}_k$, then $\hat{f}_{n,k}(0+) \leq k Z^{-1}_1$.
 If $f_0$ is also bounded from above, then $\hat{f}_{n,k}(0+) = O_p(1)$. \end{lemma}